The documentation you're currently reading is for version 2.6.0. Click here to view documentation for the latest stable version.

 When new versions of StackStorm are released, they are published to our APT and Yum repositories.
 You can use standard Linux package management tools to install these upgraded packages.

-Depending on the versions you are upgrading to and from, you may need to run additional data model migration scripts.
+As part of the general upgrade procedure, you will need to run scripts to upgrade the Mistral Database prior to restarting StackStorm services.
+See below for more details.
+Depending on the versions you are upgrading to and from, you may need to run additional migration scripts.

 If you skipped a version and are upgrading to a newer version, please make sure you also run the migration scripts for skipped versions.

 This is the standard upgrade procedure:

 sudo apt-get install --only-upgrade st2 st2web st2chatops st2mistral

 /opt/stackstorm/mistral/bin/mistral-db-manage --config-file /etc/mistral/mistral.conf upgrade head /opt/stackstorm/mistral/bin/mistral-db-manage --config-file /etc/mistral/mistral.conf populate | grep -v openstack